-The course Fundamentals of Environmental Health has been designed for doctoral students, without a major in Environmental Health with emphasis in Puerto Academic Programs-Graduate School of Public Health
+The course Fundamentals of Environmental Health has been designed for doctoral students, without a major in Environmental Health with emphasis in Puerto Rico.

-Rico.
 The course will be conducted by mean of general discussion of topics, case studies, and current issues in Environmental Health as well as problem solutions.
 It is expected the participation of the students in the discussion and it will gear around the water environment, air, soil pollution, and food hygiene from a public point of view.